markelcrumpler/High-Availability-Enterprise-Campus-LAN/README.md

 •	First Hop Redundancy Protocols (FHRP) using HSRP.
 •	Single-Area OSPFv2 for internal routing.
 •	Centralized DHCP with IP Helper Addresses.

-Configuration Insight
+Configuration Insight:

 •	To prevent network loops while maximizing bandwidth, I configured LACP between the Core and Access switches.

 •	HSRP on CORE-1 and CORE-2 to provide a virtual default gateway for VLANs 10 and 20.

 •	Established a virtual IP as the default gateway so that if Core-1 suffers a hardware failure, Core-2 will immediately resume routing duties without dropping client connections.

-Security and Access
+Security and Access:

 •	Mitigated VLAN hopping attacks by explicitly disabling Dynamic Trunking Protocol (DTP) using the switchport nonegotiate command and hardcoding all 802.1Q trunks